Narai: Rising French influence

-Siamese embassy to Louis XIV in 1686, by Nicolas Larmessin.

 Though he did not convert to Christianity, Narai agreed to allow the French troops to be stationed in Siamese ports.
 Chevalier de Forbin was made commander of the Bangkok fort and trained Siamese armies in Western warfare.
 Several Siamese forts including Mergui, Ligor, Singora (Songkhla), Lavo, and Ayutthaya itself were reconstructed in European style.
 Another Siamese mission to France was led by Phra Visutsundhorn (Kosa Pan, younger brother of Kosa Lek) and Guy Tachard in 1686 with enthusiastic European reception.
 A fragmentary Siamese account of the mission compiled by Kosa Pan was re-discovered in Paris in the 1980s.
 In 1686, a revolt broke out in Ayutthaya, caused by the Makassars whom were seeking asylum in Siam after being expelled by the Dutch Empire.
 Constantine Phaulkon and Forbin mobilized the defence of the Kingdom, with the forces of Ayutthaya made up from a coalition of French, English and Siamese troops.
 The Makassars were subsequently defeated and Narai had many burnt at the stake.

 Samuel White, the English governor of Mergui fort, appointed by Narai and a close associate of Phaulkon, entered into conflict with the English fleets from India in 1687, leading to the English blockade of Mergui.
 The Siamese native mandarins massacred the local Englishmen out of frustration.
 With English fleets threatening his kingdom, Narai decided to placate the English and executed the mandarins.